swt30/thesis/chapters/02-eos/02-eos.md

 The best temperature-dependent formulation I found for ice VII was the Mie-Grüneisen-Debye (MGD) thermal correction approach^[@Sotin2007].
 I used a Vinet equation of state with this thermal correction, taking the coefficients of @Fei1993, within the ice VII region delimited by the phase boundaries of @Dunaeva2010.
-However, I preferred the more recent tabulated measurements of @Sugimura2010 wherever these were applicable; these are shown within the ice VII region in @fig:eos-phase-space.
+However, I preferred the more recent tabulated measurements of @Sugimura2010 wherever these were applicable; these are shown within the ice VII region in [@fig:eos-phase-space].

 ##### Supercritical fluid and plasma: {-}
 @French2009 presented quantum molecular dynamics simulations of high-temperature and high-pressure plasma, ice, and superionic fluid phases of water.
 I used their tables in the region beyond $1000\,$K and $1.86×10^9\,$Pa.
 This region has also been probed by laboratory experiments thanks to @Knudson2012, who strongly advocate "that [the French equation of state] be the standard in modeling water in Neptune, Uranus, and 'hot Neptune' exoplanets.".
 These temperatures and pressures are also relevant to the interiors of super-Earths.
 I did not use the low-density tables that they presented separately because these differ significantly from the IAPWS results in the same temperature and pressure range.
-The IAPWS tables are better-tested and a more appropriate choice in this region of phase space.
+The IAPWS tables are better tested and a more appropriate choice in this region of phase space.

 ##### Low-temperature ices: {-}
 For completeness, my equation of state also includes low-pressure ice Ih^[@Feistel2006] as well as higher-pressure ices such as ice III, V and VI.